Jenni-Foued/holberton-system_engineering-devops/0x00-shell_basics/README.md

 [15-lets_move](https://github.com/Jenni-Foued/holberton-system_engineering-devops/blob/master/0x00-shell_basics/15-lets_move)| Contain a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
 [16-clean_emacs](https://github.com/Jenni-Foued/holberton-system_engineering-devops/blob/master/0x00-shell_basics/16-clean_emacs)| Contain a script that deletes all files in the current working directory that end with the character '~' (tilde).
 [17-tree](https://github.com/Jenni-Foued/holberton-system_engineering-devops/blob/master/0x00-shell_basics/17-tree)| Contain a script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.
-[18-commas](https://github.com/Jenni-Foued/holberton-system_engineering-devops/blob/master/0x00-shell_basics/18-commas) | Contain a script that lists all the files and directories of the current directory :
-* separated by commas (,).
-* Directory names end with a slash (/).
-* Files and directories starting with a dot (.) included.
-* The listing is  alpha ordered, except for the directories . and .. which are listed at the  very beginning.
-* Only digits and letters are used to sort; Digits come first.
-* The listing end with a new line.
+[18-commas](https://github.com/Jenni-Foued/holberton-system_engineering-devops/blob/master/0x00-shell_basics/18-commas) | Contain a script that lists all the files and directories of the current directory : separated by commas (,), directory names end with a slash (/), files and directories starting with a dot (.) included, the listing is  alpha ordered, except for the directories . and .. which are listed at the  very beginning, only digits and letters are used to sort; Digits come first and the listing end with a new line.
 [holberton.mgc](https://github.com/Jenni-Foued/holberton-system_engineering-devops/blob/master/0x00-shell_basics/holberton.mgc) | Contain a script that create a magic file holberton.mgc that can be used with the command file to detect Holberton data files.
 Holberton data files always contain the string HOLBERTON at offset 0.